High School Students

 - Rigor of high school curriculum, including Advanced Placement, International Baccalaureate, or any college-level courses completed;

-All applicants were notified via e-mail regarding selection decisions the week of February 1, 2020.
-If you did not receive a notification, please check your spam/junk inbox and then reach out to us at email@example.com.
+All Honors acceptance decisions will be sent via e-mail by no later than February 1, 2021.
+We will notify candidates of their acceptance status on a rolling basis from October through February.
+If you apply and do not receive a notification, please check your spam/junk inbox first, and then reach out to us at email@example.com.
 Students selected for the Honors Program must maintain a minimum 3.35 university GPA and enroll in Honors courses each academic year.
 To apply online, visit http://louisville.edu/admissions/apply/honors.

-*Students who are eligible to apply for UofL’s prestigious scholarship programs (Martin Luther King Scholars, McConnell Scholars) are also invited to apply to the University Honors Program.
+Additionally, students who are eligible to apply for UofL’s prestigious scholarship programs (such as the Brown Fellows, Martin Luther King Scholars, Grawemeyer Scholars, and McConnell Scholars) are also invited to apply to the University Honors Program.

 Honors Incoming Freshman Profile